 When Is It Time to Replace a Life Jacket?

-With care, most life jackets can many years.
+With care, most life jackets can last many years.
 However, there comes a time that the PFD must be replaced.
 Life jackets should be tested at the beginning of every season or periodically if you live in a year-round water friendly climate.
 A reputable dealer can check the devices or you can do it yourself by testing buoyancy in a pool.
-A safe device should be able to keep an appropriately sized person afloat.
+A safe device should be able to keep an average-sized person afloat.

 If the outer fabric or covering is torn or has started to split or break down, the jacket is not safe.
 The flotation material can escape and cause a disaster.
 If the material is highly faded and you suspect that the fabric is weak, try tugging on a strap or pinch the fabric and try to tear it.
 If it tears, discard the jacket.